Positional Encoder Graph Quantile Neural Networks for Geographic Data: Introduction

-Our work makes three contributions.
-(1) We propose a new architecture that merges the two-step procedure of \citet{kuleshov2022} into a single model by postponing the concatenation of the $\tau$ value proposed by \citet{si2022}.
-In this way, we enhance the network's ability to model uncertainty and introduce a regularization mechanism.
-The model becomes robust to high-dimensional predictor spaces, even though few assumptions are made about the form of the target's conditional distribution.
-This change allows a single model to fully describe the predictive conditional distribution and to generate quantile predictions and prediction intervals as byproducts.
-It can be applied to any context, not just spatial regression or GNNs.
+Our work makes two sets of contributions.
+(1) We propose a new architecture that merges the two-step procedure of \citet{kuleshov2022} into a single model by postponing the concatenation of the $\tau$ value used by \citet{si2022}.
+Additionally, $\tau$ is transformed beforehand to facilitate learning and provide better control over the form of the predictive distribution.
+To ensure the model outputs valid, non-crossing quantile functions, we employ the partially monotonic blocks introduced by \citet{nolte2023}.
+This approach enhances the network’s ability to model uncertainty.
+The model becomes more robust to high-dimensional predictor spaces, even though few assumptions are made about the form of the target's conditional distribution.
+As a result, a single model can fully describe the predictive conditional distribution and generate quantile predictions and prediction intervals as byproducts.
+This method can be applied broadly, not just in spatial regression or GNN contexts.
 We show how to integrate this strategy into the PE-GNN framework to create an intrinsically calibrated model with no extra computational cost.
-(2) We introduce a structural change to PE-GNN.
+(2) We introduce structural changes to the PE-GNN.
 Instead of applying the GNN operator to the concatenation of the nodes' features and the spatial embedding, we apply it only to the features.
-(3) In PE-GNN, the GNN operator uses neighbours' features to create new node representations but does not include the target value of neighboring nodes.
-Our third contribution introduces the mean target value of a node's neighbours as a feature after the GNN layers, closer to the output.
-This allows the model to use neighboring observations of the target variable when making predictions.
+In the PE-GNN, the GNN operator uses neighbours' features to create new node representations but does not include the target value of neighboring nodes, therefore leaving valuable information underexploited.
+To address this, we introduce the mean target value of a node's neighbours as a feature after the GNN layers, closer to the output.

 The structure of this work is as follows: Section \ref{sec:background} offers a brief background overview, Section \ref{sec:method} outlines the proposed method for geographic data prediction, Section \ref{sec:experiments} shows experimental results on three real-world datasets, and Section \ref{sec:conclusion} concludes.